Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-\textbf{User-item interactions}, the primary resources for the recommendation, generally contain two aspects: explicit and implicit ones divided according to whether the interactions explicitly carry the user's affection degree on items or not.
-Formally, \textbf{explicit user-item interactions} can be defined as the user's ratings on items, which quantify the user's affection degree on items based on the assumption that one rates higher on the items he prefers than those he shows indifference.
-Under this definition, user's rating biases termed \textbf{user biases} \cite{koren2009matrix, adomavicius2014biasing, manjur2021exploring} can be dug out from explicit user-item interactions; for example, the rating biases between two users that one is used to rate at least three points on items to which he is even indifferent, while the other is extremely strict: no more than three points for any favorite item.
-Meanwhile, user biases can lead to \textbf{item biases} \cite{koren2009matrix, park2014uncovering}; for example, the biases of averaged ratings given by tolerant users and critical users on the same item.
-In this regard, taking into account for both user biases and item biases can remove a distorted view of user preference and item popularity \cite{koren2009matrix, adomavicius2014biasing}, promoting a high-quality recommendation.
-Despite the above advantages, explicit user-item interactions still have the following disadvantages in practice: (1) Accessible explicit user-item interactions are usually too sparse to assure sufficient information resources for the recommendation as a result of a user's general habit of browsing, clicking, or watching but rarely rating on items when surfing online.
-(2) Explicit user-item interactions are even inaccessible in some recommendation scenarios, restricted by user privacy protection \cite{wang2018toward, huang2019privacy}.
-Alternatively, \textbf{implicit user-item interactions}, formally defined as a binary state using $1$ to indicate the existence of the interaction (such as click, browse, or watch) between a user and an item, and $0$ otherwise, occur more frequently and are easier to be accessed than explicit interactions due to the no requirement for user's additional operations like giving ratings for implicit ones.
-However, implicit user-item interactions can't directly carry user's preferences for items; thus brings the so-called one-class problem \cite{liu2020cofigan}, which has been tried to surmount by such as converting implicit user-item interactions to explicit ones \cite{hu2008collaborative, pan2008one}.
+As the primary resources for recommendation, \textbf{user-item interactions} can be divided into two categories: explicit ones and implicit ones, according to whether the interactions explicitly carry user's affection degree on items or not.
+Specifically, \textbf{explicit user-item interactions} can be defined as the ratings of items given by users, used to quantify user's affection degree on items based on the assumption that one tends to rate higher on items those he prefers than those he may show indifference.
+Under this definition, user's rating biases termed \textbf{user biases} \cite{koren2009matrix, adomavicius2014biasing, manjur2021exploring} can be dug out from explicit user-item interactions.
+For example, consider two users: when calculated on a five-point scale, one is used to rate by at least three points on items which he even showed indifference while the other is so extremely strict that never rated by more than three points on items which he even loved.
+Consequently, the rating biases between the two users obviously exist.
+In the same way, \textbf{item biases} \cite{koren2009matrix, park2014uncovering} could be brought from the user biases.
+For example, when it comes to one specific item, its average ratings given by tolerant users or critical users could be different.
+In this regard, in order to remove the distorted view of user's preferences or item's popularity, taking both the user biases and item biases into account can promote a high-quality recommendation \cite{koren2009matrix, adomavicius2014biasing}.
+However, despite their advantages in being able to directly reflect user's preferences for items, the limitation of explicit user-item interactions are clear for the two reasons: (1) In practice, since when surfing online one would prefer to browse, click or watch than rate, accessible explicit user-item interactions are usually sparse, which are insufficient to be as the input of models, not to mention an accurate recommendation.
+(2) As playing an enhanced role for user's privacy protection \cite{wang2018toward, huang2019privacy} in data security, explicit user-item interactions even could be inaccessible in some recommendation scenarios.
+To tackle these issues, \textbf{implicit user-item interactions} have become additional resources, which are defined as a binary state using value $1$ to indicate the existence of a user-item interaction (such as click, browse or watch) and value $0$ otherwise.
+Compared to the explicit ones, implicit user-item interactions don't require user's extra operations like ratings or comments on items; so they generally occur more frequently and can be more easily accessed.
+However, a minor criticism of implicit user-item interactions is that they can't directly carry user's preferences for items, bringing the so-called one-class problem \cite{liu2020cofigan}, which could resort to converting implicit user-item interactions to explicit ones \cite{hu2008collaborative, pan2008one} as a strategy.